MiDataInt/mdi/docs/installation.md

-Follow these instructions to create an "MDI-centric" (as opposed to "suite centric") MDI installation, complete with managers, frameworks and tool suites.
+Follow these instructions to create an "MDI-centric" (as opposed to "suite centric") MDI installation, complete with managers, frameworks, and tool suites.

 ### Clone the MDI repo